imfrancisd/PowerShell-Assert-Library/README.md

 The Assert Functions will throw an error if some condition is not met.
 For example, you can:
 * assert that the result of a comparison is true
 * assert that a pipeline is empty in order to make sure that a function doesn't return anything
-* assert that a pipeline has n objects in order to make sure that a function returns the correct number of objects.
+* assert that a predicate is true for all objects in a collection.

 The Collection Functions will allow you to process collections.
 For example, you can:
 * pair up adjacent items in a list in order to assert that a list is sorted